Preparation is key if you want to ask your employer for remote working. Read on to learn how to negotiate this and make your case.

 So you’ve considered the above checklist and feel you may have a strong argument for remote working.
 Great news!

 The next step is to create your business case for a remote working set up.
-I’ve created a template to enable you to do this, all you need to do is fill it in.
+Here’s a great article which explains how to do that.

 I hope you found this blog post useful.
 Good luck with your request!
 If you have any comments, I’d love to read them.